scrutinizer-ci/scrutinizer/doc/configuration/build_status.rst

 .. tip ::
     Scrutinizer supports several :doc:`configuration locations </configuration>`.
-In this example, we assume that you are using a .scrutinizer.yml file.
+In this example, we assume that you are using a .scrutinizer.yml file, however the features work with other configuration locations equally well.

 We use a easy to read DSL for defining failure conditions, let's take a look at a few examples: